Fire and rescue services

 Full travel advice: Local contacts

-The national terrorism alert for Spain is 'high'.
+The national terrorism alert level for Spain is 'high'.
+Attacks could be indiscriminate and could occur anywhere, at any time and without warning.

 Security services have stopped some planned attacks.